frictionlessdata/frictionless-py/docs/guides/extracting-data.md

 ### Limit/Offset Fields

-There are two options that provide an ability to limit amount of fields similiar to SQL's directives:
+There are two options that provide an ability to limit amount of fields similar to SQL's directives:

 ```python